gouravgujariya/concrete_data_analysis/README.md

-# resume_project_series
-This series is the group of idea and project that i will be adding to my resume
+#DATA ANALYSIS
+##concrete mixture
+This repositorie is based on the making of a mixture which is

 https://share.streamlit.io/gouravgujariya/resume_project_series/main/main.py